-Grinding oats in a blender is possible if you know the important factors and what to look for.
+Grinding up oatmeal in a blender is possible if you know the important factors and what to look for.
 Oats are cooked then ground, or they are ground raw to make oat flour for baking and other recipes.

 Oats are one of the most consumed grains in the world.